 Peak 2 Peak Gondola is one of the longest unsupported lift spans in the world at 3.024 kilometres or 1.88 miles and one of the highest with an elevation of 436 metres or 1,427 feet.
 It takes around 11 minutes to cross one way and the views are absolutely stunning.
 For an extra thrill, wait for a glass-bottomed gondola!

-On both Whistler and Blackcomb Mountains are world class restaurants and self-serve cafeterias easily accessed by gondola.
+On both Whistler and Blackcomb Mountains are world-class restaurants and self-serve cafeterias easily accessed by gondola.
 On a beautiful sunny day, it is quite easy to lose hours sitting in one of these restaurants or cafeterias gazing out onto the ski slopes and the spectacular views below.
 There is no age minimum for any of these activities.

 Tubing at the Coca-Cola Tube Park is one of the exciting Whistler winter activities that allows you to feel the thrill of hurtling down a mountain, without skiing or snowboarding.
 There’s no skill or equipment required.
 However, they do recommend appropriate winter clothing for the temperature.
-This may include ski pants, mittens, goggles, and hat or helmet (for a child).
+This may include ski pants, mittens, goggles, and a hat or helmet (for a child).

 What I love about this Whistler attraction is that it is a great family activity.
 Children as young as 3 years of age with a minimum height of 91cm (36″) tall are welcome.
-There is a “Mini-Kids” lane which starts halfway down the normal tubing hill for those between 91 cm (36″) to 103 cm (41″) tall.
+There is a “Mini-Kids” lane that starts halfway down the normal tubing hill for those between 91 cm (36″) to 103 cm (41″) tall.

 Sometimes the answer to “What are things to do in Whistler?” is incredibly simple – go to Whistler Village for a walk.
 There are a few things that I have seen in my travels to 60 countries that surpass the unbelievable magic of Whistler Village in the winter.
 Seemingly every tree, lamp post, or other tall stationary object is wrapped in thousands and thousands of lights.
 Add in the blankets of snow covering the ground, and darkness that falls early in Whistler in the winter months, and you feel like you have entered another world.
 For me, Whistler Village in winter brings pure happiness.
 This is one of the Whistler winter activities that are free, easy and will be loved by everyone in your family.
 It’s also the place to go for Whistler souvenirs.

 Outdoor Ice Skating